 ∙ To assess the effects of personally tailored activities on psychosocial outcomes for people with dementia living in long-term care facilities.

 ∙ To describe the components of the interventions.

 ∙ To describe conditions which enhance the effectiveness of personally tailored activities in this setting.

-We included randomised controlled trials and controlled clinical trials offering personally tailored activities.
-All interventions included an assessment of the participants' present or past preferences for, or interests in, particular activities as a basis for an individual activity plan.
+We included randomised controlled trials (RCTs) and controlled clinical trials offering personally tailored activities.
+All interventions included an assessment of the participants' present or past preferences for, or interest in, particular activities as a basis for an individual activity plan.
 Control groups received either usual care or an active control intervention.